rust-lang/rust-wiki-backup/Note-style-guide.md

 # Match expressions

-deref the match target if you can. prefer
+Dereference the match target if you can.
+Prefer

 ```
 match *foo {